Introduction to Mathematics: Your Guide to Understanding - Explore Branches of Science and Engineering

 What is calculus?

 Calculus is a branch of mathematics that deals with the study of rates of change and accumulation.
-Many fields, including physics, engineering, and economics, utilize it.
+It is used in many fields, including physics, engineering, and economics.

 What is statistics?

 Statistics is a branch of mathematics that deals with the collection, analysis, interpretation, presentation, and organization of data.
-Many fields, including business, healthcare, and social sciences, use it.
+It is used in many fields, including business, healthcare, and social sciences.

 How can high school students benefit from learning mathematics?